CRB-CyberSec-Dev/ctfcrb2024/README.md

 The room focuses on common vulnerabilities within modern web applications, especially those built using popular web frameworks.
 Here’s a step-by-step breakdown of the topics and objectives covered.

+You can download the resources from the TryHackMe room at this link https://tryhackme.com/jr/crbctf2024 , complete with an automatic script installer to handle dependencies for you.
+Be sure to check it out!
+To join the room, simply head over to your My Rooms page on TryHackMe and enter the code crbctf2024.

 #### **1. Session Modification:**

 **Concept:**